 Today, the ICF’s 473-acre Chennai township has two main manufacturing divisions: the shell division, where the bogies and coach shells are made, and a furnishing division, where the seats, fans, and other fixtures are attached.
 Their capacities are now being expanded from 2,500 coaches a year to 3,000.

 The Train-18 and Train-20 projects are making way for modern equipment and robotics, reducing manual work to a large extent.
 The ICF’s training arm is working with experts to train and skill employees so that they are prepared for the new designs.
-Many of its 11,000 employees have the usual drawbacks of a government job.

 Then there is the overall work culture.